College Placement Tests

 - Successful completion of a college-level English or Math course.
 Submit your official transcript to the Admissions Office.

 - Accuplacer scores from another institution.
 Official score reports can be mailed, emailed, or faxed to the Testing Center and must come directly from the other college.
 We will accept any passing scores and contact you with the results.
-You may still be required to take some tests at BCC.
+You may still be required to take some tests at Bristol.

 - SAT scores.
 If you scored above 500 on the SAT Evidence-Based Reading and Writing Section, you will not have to take the Accuplacer Reading Comprehension test.
 If you scored above 600 on the SAT Reading and Writing, you will not take the Accuplacer Reading Comprehension and Writing Placement sections of the test.
 There are currently no exemptions for SAT math scores.
 You will be required to submit College Board SAT score reports to the Testing Center to be considered for this exemption.